Hit enter to search or ESC to close

 Media monitoring can also help you mitigate risk by getting in front of a bad news storm before it becomes overwhelming.
 If you are aware of the media mentions your suppliers, customers and competitors receive, you’re in a better position to mitigate risks relating to them, and understand external perceptions of them too.

-In short, media monitoring supports everything from sales to the PR and comms function, risk management and crisis management.
+In short, media monitoring supports everything from sales to the PR and comms function, risk management, marketing strategy and crisis management.

 The most advanced media monitoring services use artificial intelligence and machine learning tools to trawl for and analyse relevant coverage.
 Semantic analysis and natural language processing pinpoint keywords.
 Sentiment analysis and machine translation meanwhile, can identify tone of voice.
 Specific imagery can also be identified.
 Real-time insight into an organisation’s media coverage, as well as on demand analytics of emerging stories, are the realm of AI.